Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Default:** none

-The server name used in the SNI of the TLS connection from a DP node to a CP node.
+The server name used in the SNI of the TLS connection from from a Data Plane node to a Control Plane node.

 Must match the Common Name (CN) or Subject Alternative Name (SAN) found in the CP certificate.

-If `cluster_mtls` is set to `shared`, this setting is ignored and `kong_clustering` is used.
+Only used if `cluster_mtls` is set to `pki.` If `cluster_mtls` is set to `shared`, this setting is ignored and `kong_clustering` is used.

+This setting has no effect if `role` is not set to `control_plane`.

 #### cluster_control_plane